MianUsamaIjaz/Q-Learning/README.md

 Welcome to the repository showcasing my implementation of the Q-Learning assignment for Computer Science 3200.
 This assignment focused on optimizing decision-making in a dynamic environment using the Q-Learning algorithm.

 ## Video Showcase

 [![Q Learning](Thumbnail.png)](https://drive.google.com/file/d/1nB37odwJm-mS_CsAhanOx6oIKT6tcNPg/view?usp=drive_link)

 Explore the features and functionalities of the Q-Learning assignment through the provided video.
 This video demonstrates the successful implementation of the Q-Learning algorithm and showcases the dynamic decision-making capabilities in action.

+## Assignment Details

+This project involves Q-Learning, a type of Reinforcement Learning.
+It has functionalities for learning iterations, action selection from policy, and updating Q-values and policies.

+This project is implemented in JavaScript.
+It uses classes to represent the reinforcement learning environment and the Q-Learning agent.
+The Q-Learning algorithm is configured with parameters like alpha, gamma, and epsilon.

+### Alpha (α):

+- Alpha, often denoted as α, is the learning rate in the Q-Learning algorithm.
+It determines the extent to which the Q-values are updated based on new information.
+- A higher alpha results in faster learning but may lead to instability or overshooting optimal values.
+A lower alpha ensures more stable learning but may take longer to converge.

+### Epsilon (ε):

+- Epsilon, often denoted as ε, is the exploration-exploitation factor in the Q-Learning algorithm.
+It determines the likelihood of the agent exploring a new action instead of exploiting the current best-known action.
+- Higher epsilon values encourage more exploration, allowing the agent to discover potentially better actions.
+Lower epsilon values favor exploitation of the current knowledge, focusing on actions with higher Q-values.

+### Gamma (γ):

+- Gamma, denoted as γ, is the discount factor in the Q-Learning algorithm.
+It represents the importance of future rewards.
+A higher gamma gives more weight to future rewards, while a lower gamma focuses more on immediate rewards.
+- Higher gamma values prioritize long-term rewards, which can lead to more strategic behavior.
+Lower gamma values make the agent prioritize short-term rewards, resulting in more impulsive behavior.

+### Iteration Rate:

+- Iteration rate refers to the frequency or speed at which the Q-Learning algorithm performs learning iterations.
+It determines how quickly the agent updates its Q-values based on experiences in the environment.
+- A higher iteration rate accelerates learning but may lead to convergence issues or instability.
+A lower iteration rate ensures more stable learning but may require more iterations to converge to optimal values.

 ## Assignment Overview